z27fang/personal-website/_posts/react-hooks-post.md

 const [foo, setFoo] = useState("bar");
 ```

-What happenes between the call of `useState` and the returned value?
+What happens between the call of `useState` and the returned value?
 And how React ensures the update of value `foo`?

 ##### Part 1 - How to locate hooks?